 - You may be need to fix up some of the spacing errors after pasting the text

-Use PDF Search to recognize text in a scanned PDF
+Extract text from a scanned PDF

 Alternatively, you might just need to find a piece of text in a large PDF document.
 In some cases, a simple Command + F lookup could do wonders, but if the PDF was sourced from images, your only way is to go with some professional software like PDF Search.